CodesOfRishi/smartcd/README.md

   **Syntax:** `cd .`

-  NOTE: This won't work if you're in `.git/` of a git repository.

 - By default `smartcd` can remember the last 50 unique visited directory locations, where you can Fuzzy search and automatically traverse to the selected one.

   **Syntax:** `cd -- [string ...]`